What I’ve built

 Sectors I’ve built in

-I’ve started companies across health, artificial intelligence, VR/AR, blockchain, and legal tech — with health and AI now sitting at the top of the stack thanks to Shifa AI.
+I’ve started companies across healthcare, artificial intelligence, VR/AR, blockchain, and legal tech.
 Different domains, same conviction: the friction founders feel — incorporating a company, complying with a new regulation, raising capital, putting frontier tech into a real workflow — is solvable infrastructure, not a permanent tax.
 Build the infrastructure, and the next thousand founders move faster.

 Recognition